Purpurax/chess-ai/README.md

 - display captured pieces
 - change outlines when agent plays, maybe a blue outline or some indication

-- profile and optimize anything
+- profile and optimize anything with `samply record ./target/release/chess-ai`

 ## Minimax
 - parallel computing